DataDog/terraform-provider-datadog/docs/resources/screenboard.md

 Nested `widget` `tile_def` `style` blocks have the following structure:

-- `palette` - (Optional) Color set to use to display nodes.
+- `palette`: (Optional) Color set to use to display nodes.
 One of "green_to_orange", "yellow_to_green", "YlOrRd" (warm), "hostmap_blues" (cool).
-- `palette_flip` - (Optional) Boolean indicating whether to flip how the hostmap is rendered.
+- `palette_flip`: (Optional) Boolean indicating whether to flip how the hostmap is rendered.
 For example, with the default palette, low values are represented as green, with high values as orange.
 If palette_flip is "true", then low values will be orange, and high values will be green.
-- `fill_min` - (Optional) Metric value corresponding to minimum color fill.
+- `fill_min`: (Optional) Metric value corresponding to minimum color fill.
-- `fill_max` - (Optional) Metric value corresponding to maximum color fill.
+- `fill_max`: (Optional) Metric value corresponding to maximum color fill.

 ### Nested `widget` `tile_def` `marker` blocks